ysmei97/ysmei97.github.io/_pages/cv.md

 Services
 ======
 * Program Committee
   * 2025 Annual AAAI Conference on Artificial Intelligence
+  * 2025 International Conference on Autonomous Agents and Multiagent Systems
 * Journal Reviewer
   * Reviewer of the IEEE Transactions on Networking
   * Reviewer of the IEEE Micro